AshwinChile/RecipeHarbor/README.md

 8. A postman collection is also available in the project root directory with the name "**RecipeHarbor.postman_collection.json**".
    You can import this collection in your postman and start testing the API's.
 9. Some seed data gets added to the local database on application start, this should help with testing the API's.
+10. Please note the search API can use all the filters (But can only use one of includeIngredients or excludeIngredients at a time with others).
+11. Last but not the least, the search API functionality of including ingredients works in the following fashion:
+(Eg: On searching for 2 ingredients, the recipe should contain both the ingredients, the search will display all recipes containing them individually and combined.)

 # Architecture: